cht-iit/design-setup-bp/README.md

 $ make install
 ```

-This will install the simulation assets and the world files under the location managed by the `icub-contrib-common` package (let's name it `ICUBcontrib_DIR` for later reference).

 ## ☁ Cloud IDE
 You may consider exploring the Gitpod workspace associated to this repo by clicking on the following badge: